 The Applicant understands that:

-membership in the ccNSO is independent of any individual relationship a ccTLD manager has with ICANN or the ccTLD manager's receipt of IANA services.
+Membership in the ccNSO is independent of any individual relationship a ccTLD manager has with ICANN or the ccTLD manager's receipt of IANA services.
 (Section 10.4 (c))and

-currently there are no fees payable for ccNSO membership.
+Currently there are no fees payable for ccNSO membership.
 However, under the ICANN Bylaws (Section 10.7 (c)), the ccNSO could in the future, subject to members approval, establish membership fees.

 Signed by the Representative for and on behalf of the Applicant:

-Contact Information: [Please read note 3 below and complete the information below]
+Contact Information: [Please complete the information below]

-Primary Contact Information:
+Representative Contact Information:

-Name of Contact: [Please insert name]
+Name of Representative: [Please insert name]

-Address: [Please insert physical address of contact]
+Address: [Please insert physical address of ccTLD Manager]

 0/250 Characters

-Telephone Number: [Please insert telephone number of contact]
+Telephone Number: [Please insert telephone number of ccTLD Manager]

-E-Mail Address: [Please insert email address of contact]
+E-Mail Address: [Please insert email address of Representative]

 Note 1 -- Who is the Applicant?

 Membership of the ccNSO is open to all ccTLD Managers.
-As defined in the ICANN bylaws (Section 10.4 (a)) a ccTLD Manager is the organization or entity responsible for managing an ISO 3166 country-code top-level domain, or under any later variant, for that country-code top-level domain.
+As defined in the ICANN bylaws (Section 10.4 (a)) a ccTLD Manager is the organization or entity responsible for managing a country-code top-level domain according to and under the current heading “Delegation Record” in the Root Zone Database, or under any later modification, for that country-code top-level domain.

 Note 2 -- Who is the Representative?

-Where the ccTLD Manager is listed in the IANA database as an individual person, then that person is the Representative.
-Where the ccTLD Manager is listed in the IANA database as an organisation, then the Representative is the individual person who is completing the application form for the organisation and is authorised to do so by the organisation.

-Note 3 -- Who is the Primary Contact?
+Who is the Emissary?

-The Primary Contact (to be listed under 'Contact Information' at the end of this application form) is the main contact for the member and should be either the Administrative Contact or Technical Contact listed in the IANA database for the ccTLD.
+As per the ICANN Bylaws (Section 10.4 (e)):

+(i) Each ccTLD manager may designate in writing a person, organization, or entity to represent the ccTLD manager in matters relating to the ccNSO (“Representative”).
+In the absence of such a designation, the person, organization, or entity listed as the administrative contact in the IANA database shall be deemed to be the designate of the ccTLD manager by whom the ccNSO member shall be represented.

+(ii) For any Territory for which there is a single ccTLD manager that is a ccNSO

+member, the Representative selected by that manager in accordance with

+Section 10.4(e) shall be the Territory’s emissary (“Emissary”) for the purpose of

+voting in the specific cases enumerated in this Article, Annex B, or Annex C of

+these Bylaws.
+In the event two or more ccTLD managers from the same Territory

+are ccNSO members, those ccTLD managers are to appoint one of the

+Representatives from among those ccNSO members to serve as the Emissary to

+vote on behalf of the ccNSO members from that Territory.

+(iii) During any period in which an Emissary is not appointed, the ccTLD manager

+that has been the member of the ccNSO for the longest period is deemed to be

+the Emissary for that Territory.

 By submitting my personal data, I agree that my personal data will be processed in accordance with the ICANN Privacy Policy, and agree to abide by the website Terms of Service.